isomerpages/moe-chijsngsec/_student-development/Sexuality Education.md

 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;understand and accept that
+<p>· understand and accept that as we work towards becoming our best self,
-as we work towards becoming our best self, there will be times when we make mistakes, and recognise the importance of exercising moral courage in facing up to consequences
+there will be times when we make mistakes, and recognise the importance of exercising moral courage in facing up to consequences
 <br>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;recognise that there are moral
 and legal consequences of risky sexual behaviours, pornography access and acting irresponsibly or maliciously when online (e.g. spreading of online falsehoods, flouting copyright laws, etc.)</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Term 3
+<p>Term 3 Week 6</p>
-<br>Week 6</p>
 </td>
 </tr>
 </tbody>